tomgxz/Kraken/REPORT.md

   - Ability to edit an existing site quickly
   - Ability to invite others to collaborate on the site
   - Import and export sites
-  - Enough customizability to make the website look as desired
+  - Enough customisability to make the website look as desired
-  - Styling customizability with global and individual element options
+  - Styling customisability with global and individual element options
   - Custom CSS and JS options
   - Various templates with tags and filters
   - Accessibility features, including automatic ARIA tags and contrast ratio checks for colour